zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 You want to distribute paid shared content to premium users over the world.

+=>比如这样的场景：to deliver their content to a specific client

 Signed URL = access to individual files( one signed URL per file)

 **Signed Cookies** = access to multiple files( one signed cookie for many files)